mesham/pynq_api/docs/ps.md

-# PS side of PYNQ API
+# Programmable System PYNQ API

 This part of the PYNQ API facilitates management of the Processing System (PS) i.e. ARM CPUs running Linux, and PS/PL interface.